Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Tozers’ medical law specialist Stuart Bramley observes –

 “Anaesthetic awareness claims are unusual now, although sadly much more commonplace a decade or so ago.
-Much-welcomed improvements in monitoring the patent during surgery have been introduced so the sort of agony Patricia Otty underwent at Plymouth are thankfully now rare
+Much-welcomed improvements in monitoring the patient during surgery have been introduced so the sort of agony Patricia Otty underwent at Plymouth is thankfully now rare.

 If you or your family have suffered because of medical negligence, we’ll help you to rebuild your life for the future.
 Contact us today and let us help you.